 In the autumn of 1878, the Ingalls family returned to Walnut Grove.
 In 1879, they moved yet again, becoming homesteaders in the Dakota Territory, and eventually settling in De Smet, South Dakota.

 Because they had moved so often, Wilder and her siblings mainly taught themselves and each other.
 They attended local schools whenever they could.
-To Wilder, it seemed only logical to pursue her own teaching degree as early as possible.
-In 1882, she passed the test to obtain her teaching certificate.
+Her decision to become a teacher herself was largely an economic one.
+Her family needed the additional income, especially with Wilder's older sister Mary away at a school for the blind.
+In 1882, Wilder passed the test to obtain her teaching certificate.

-Just 15 years old, she began teaching in a one-room country schoolhouse 12 miles from her parents' home.
-She held the job for three years, rooming with a local family.
-During that time, her parents often sent a family friend named Almanzo Wilder to pick her up and bring her home for weekend visits.
+Just 15 years old, she signed on to teach at a one-room country schoolhouse 12 miles from her parents' home, the first of several teaching jobs.
+During her time teaching at Bouchie School, her parents often sent a family friend named Almanzo Wilder to pick her up and bring her home for weekend visits.

 Over the course of their wagon rides home, Laura and Almanzo fell in love.
 On August 25, 1885, the two were married at a congregational church in South Dakota.
 Afterward, Laura quit teaching to raise children and help Almanzo work the farm.
 In the winter of 1886, Laura gave birth to a daughter, Rose.
 In August of 1889 she had a son who tragically died within a month of his birth.
 Not long after, Almanzo contracted diphtheria and was partially paralyzed.
 To make matters worse, in 1890, the Wilders' home burned to the ground.